 Meet the Staff

 In 2016 The Friary welcomed new executive director, Amy Gokey, LMHC.
-Amy is a licensed mental health counselor who has been working throughout Lakeview Center for six years thus far.
+Amy is a licensed mental health counselor who has been working throughout Lakeview Center for nine years thus far.
 She has served as a therapist and victim's advocate working with clients to help them heal from past traumatic events and create balance in their lives.
 Amy also has worked as a liaison to the court system and facilitated crisis intervention training (CIT) with local law enforcement.
 In her role at The Friary, she will guide the team in developing evidenced-based treatment for those seeking recovery and relief from addiction.

 Tami has worked at the Friary as a recovery tech, staff nurse and now as nurse manager.
 She has an extensive history in emergency para medicine and 20-plus years experience as a nurse in multiple disciplines.
 Her background has allowed her to work in Critical Incident Stress Debriefing, and she has a special interest in suicidology.
 “I am passionate about working in addictions, and I wholly believe in the practice of treating the body, mind and spirit.”
 She’s quick to tell you that The Starfish Story is her philosophy for nursing in addictions.
 “There’s a sense of calmness and serenity as I walk onto the Friary campus, and I am reminded that the journey is the destination.”